shikarasu/ChatUI/README.md

-A little program that I found fun.
+A little program that I created that I found fun.